 Advertising helps fund Big Issue’s mission to end poverty

 Rents have soared to a record rises in recent time.
 Image: Jon Tyson / Unsplash

-Rents in the UK are now at the highest point on record, surging beyond wider inflation and leaving renters on low incomes struggling to keep up or find an affordable place to live.
+Rents in the UK are now at the highest point on record, leaving renters on low incomes struggling to keep up or find an affordable place to live – but there may be signs that the rental boom is starting to fizzle out.

-Average private rents in the UK increased by 8.1% in the 12 months up to January 2025, according to the Office for National Statistics (ONS).
-That is slightly down on the 8.7% recorded up to January 2025.
+Average private rents in the UK increased by 5.9% to £1,343 a month in the 12 months up to July 2025, according to the Office for National Statistics (ONS).

-But, with UK inflation currently at 2.8% and wage growth at 5.8%, rents are outstripping both with renters feeling the pain of rising energy bills too.
+However, with UK inflation currently at 3.8% and wage growth at 5.3%, rents are still outstripping both with renters feeling the pain of rising bills too.

+Advertising helps fund Big Issue’s mission to end poverty